svalinn/DAGMC/doc/usersguide/uw2.rst

 any Fluka, with the exception that we give the rfluka script an executable argument and a new "-d" argument, which specifies the geometry filename:
 ::
-   %> $FLUPRO/flutil/rfluka -N0 -M1 -e mainfludag -d example.h5m fluka.inp
+   %> $FLUPRO/flutil/rfluka -N0 -M1 -e /path/to/mainfludag -d example.h5m fluka.inp

 The code should run and successfully produce screen output similar to the following (the filepaths will change according to your system, as will the